chilinio/VehicleTracker/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact
+## Support

-For any questions or suggestions regarding this project, please contact:
-- Email: info@autoextreme.com
+For support, email support@blackdotautos.com or visit our website at https://blackdotautos.com.